-225 "4.
-Environmental Consequences 4.8 Impacts on Multiple Use Classes designations, the authorized officer is directed to use judgment in allowing for consumptive uses by taking into consideration the sensitive natural and cultural values that might be degraded.
-Acknowledging that energy generation and transmission are ""allowed"" in MUC-M designated areas with a CDCA Plan Amendment, the land use plan consistency analysis presented in PSPP PA/FEIS Section 4.8.7 (p.
+4. Environmental Consequences 4.8 Impacts on Multiple Use Classes designations, the authorized officer is directed to use judgment in allowing for consumptive uses by taking into consideration the sensitive natural and cultural values that might be degraded.
+Acknowledging that energy generation and transmission are "allowed" in MUC-M designated areas with a CDCA Plan Amendment, the land use plan consistency analysis presented in PSPP PA/FEIS Section 4.8.7 (p.
 4.8-5 et seq.) applies equally to the PSEGS, with the exception of Air Quality.
 Class M lands are to be managed to protect air quality and visibility in accordance with Class II objectives of Part C of the Federal Clean Air Act as amended.

 The anticipated maximum emissions that would be associated with the proposed action are provided in Table 4.2-4 for construction and Table 4.2-7 for operation and maintenance activities (see Section 4.2, Impacts on Air Resources).
 The analysis in Section 4.2 indicates construction emissions could contribute to exceedances of the PM10 standards (24-hour and annual) and could cause exceedances of the 1-hour and 24-hour NAAQSs for NO2 and PM2.5, respectively.
 The analysis also indicates PSEGS operations would contribute to existing exceedances of the PM10 standards (24 hour and annual) and the PM2.5 (24-hour standard), which would represent an adverse effect to the local and regional air quality.
-However, these increases would not exceed USEPA thresholds for Prevention of Significant Deterioration (PSD) in Class II areas, and therefore would be consistent with the CDCA Plan.
+However, the increases would not exceed USEPA thresholds for Prevention of Significant Deterioration (PSD) in Class II areas, and therefore would be consistent with the CDCA Plan.
 Palen Solar Electric Generating System Draft SEIS 4.8-4 July 2013"